Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Numerical results

+\answer{Two statements hold across the entire parameter scan.
+First, every destabilization with $\theta\le\tfrac12$ improves on the plain split at every coupling strength and every order: $\theta=\tfrac14$ reduces the count in all eighteen rows, and $\theta=\tfrac12$ reduces it further in all but the most strongly coupled row at $k=1$, staying between $3.2$ and $8.1$ where the plain split requires $4.0$ to $9.6$.
+Second, the counts are unimodal in $\theta$, so that each row possesses a single practical minimum, and the ascent beyond it is far steeper than the descent towards it.}

+\answer{The location of that minimum, however, moves with the coupling strength.
+For $\gamma_3\ge10^{-1}$, that is for the weakly and moderately coupled regimes, it sits at $\theta=\tfrac34$ and the gain is pronounced: $3.0$ iterations against $9.0$ for the plain split at $\gamma_3=1$.
+Beyond that it drifts downwards, to $\theta=\tfrac12$ at $\gamma_3=10^{-2}$ for $k=1,2$ and to $\theta=\tfrac14$ at $\gamma_3=10^{-3}$ for $k=1$, while for $k=3$ the $\theta=\tfrac34$ optimum survives one decade longer.
+The elevated optimum in the moderately coupled regime reflects the strongly one-dimensional stress character of Mandel's problem, in contrast to the genuinely three-dimensional footing configuration, where the minimum remains pinned at $\theta=\tfrac12$ across three decades of coupling.}

+\answer{The theoretical optimum $\theta=1$ is again the least favorable of the destabilized choices once the coupling is strong.
+It is mildly beneficial for $\gamma_3\ge10^{-1}$, but at $\gamma_3=10^{-2}$ it already exceeds the plain split for $k=1,2$, and at $\gamma_3=10^{-3}$ it reaches $121.1$ iterations against $9.1$ for the plain split at $k=1$.
+This deterioration is relieved but not removed by increasing the order ($121.1$, $54.9$ and $32.1$ for $k=1,2,3$), consistent with the discrete stability constants entering the practical optimum but not the contraction factor of Lemma~\ref{lemma:splitting}.
+As in Section~\ref{subsec:footing_3d}, this is a concrete instance of Remark~\ref{remark:optimality}: $\beta_\mathrm{max}$ is the a-priori-robust maximal destabilization, sitting at the edge of the useful range rather than at its centre.}

 Thus, in contrast to the previous test with the manufactured solution, the present scaling reveals a more sensitive dependence of the iteration on both the coupling strength and the discretization order.

-In particular, once the coupling becomes sufficiently strong, the tuned choice of $\beta$ is no longer uniformly robust across all polynomial orders.
+\answer{In particular, once the coupling becomes sufficiently strong, the choice $\theta=1$ is no longer uniformly robust, while still converging, across all polynomial orders.
 The higher-order discretizations appear to handle this regime better, whereas for lower orders the same tuning may even deteriorate the convergence.
+This suggests that the discretization scheme impacts overall stability not captured by the theory.}

 A further notable feature of Table~\ref{tab:mandel_avg_iter_gamma3} is that the untuned scheme remains relatively stable across the full range of $\gamma_3$, with iteration counts staying close to $9$ in the strongly coupled cases.
+By contrast,

-By contrast, the tuned scheme shows a much stronger dependence on both $\gamma_3$ and $k$.
+\answer{the maximal destabilized choice $\theta=1$} shows a much stronger dependence on both $\gamma_3$ and $k$.
 This indicates that, for this scaled Mandel test, the practical effect of tuning is more delicate than in the manufactured example, and further method characteristics are impacting the convergence rate which have not been picked up in Lemma~\ref{lemma:splitting}.